Walter Energy posts loss on weak prices, plans asset sales

-Aug 1 (Reuters) - Coal miner Walter Energy Inc reported a second-quarter loss on Thursday as weak coal prices weighed on revenue, and said it was aiming to raise $250 million from asset sales over the next nine months.
+(Reuters) - Coal miner Walter Energy Inc WLT.N reported a second-quarter loss on Thursday as weak coal prices weighed on revenue, and said it was aiming to raise $250 million from asset sales over the next nine months.

 On a call with analysts and investors, Chief Financial Officer Bill Harvey said Walter is looking to divest assets or form joint ventures.
 The mining company said in March it would explore the sale of non-core assets.